Visualise Your Thesis

 Developed by The University of Melbourne, graduate researchers are challenged to present their research in a 60 second, eye-catching digital display.

-The winner of the University of Adelaide Visualise Your Thesis competition will receive a prize of $1000 and go on to compete in the International online showcase hosted by The University of Melbourne in the later part of 2019.
+The winner of the University of Adelaide Visualise Your Thesis competition receives a prize of $1000 and is given the opportunity to compete in the International online showcase hosted by The University of Melbourne in the later part of the year.

 1 July: Competition opens to accept submissions

 1 - 28 July: Online support material available for self-directed learning

 15 - 26 July: Meet one-on-one with an expert

 28 July: Last day for competition submissions (closes at 11:59 pm)

 26 August: University of Adelaide winners announced at awards event